Terminal-Omega/Castle-Summerfall/README.md

         1. Who am I kidding you already know how to do this

 ## Step 4: Running the file
-Once you are in the right folder that your .jar file is in type this command or copy paste it with ctrl+shift+v You will need to replace the filename with the file name of your .jar file **java -jar (filename).jar**
+Once you are in the right folder that your .jar file is in type this command or copy paste it with ctrl+shift+v<br />
+You will need to replace the filename with the file name of your .jar file<br /><br />
+**java -jar (filename).jar**